MatthewChow03/LED-Strip-Controller/README.md

 ## Demo

-This video shows the PowerShell script running in the terminal, multiple commands being called, and the LED indicators on the breadboard—green is for transmit, blue is for receive, and red is for invalid command.
+This video shows the PowerShell script running in the terminal, multiple commands being called, and the LED indicator on the breadboard—green is for transmit, blue is for receive, and red is for invalid command.

 https://user-images.githubusercontent.com/74833839/148328788-9cb8448d-6898-4720-9720-cc439e223258.mp4